 Note to Interviewer: Show pages of different emojis.
-Ask parent to choose one that shows how she feels about her daughter's/young woman's risk of getting HIV.
-First ask her to tell you about why she selected the image.
-Then, use the card she has selected to probe more into the topics below on HIV risk.
+Ask parent to choose one that shows how they feel about their child's risk of getting HIV.
+First ask them to tell you about why they selected the image.
+Then, use the card they have selected to probe more into the topics below on HIV risk.